slcs-jsc/jurassic/docs/manual/installation.md

 ## System requirements

-JURASSIC is primarily developed and tested on Linux systems.
-The following requirements apply:
+JURASSIC is primarily developed and tested on 64-bit Linux systems, including high-performance computing environments.
+It is built from source using a Makefile-based workflow.

-- 64-bit Linux operating system
-- C compiler with OpenMP support
-- GNU Scientific Library (GSL)
-- netCDF-C library
-- HDF5 library
-- MPI library (optional, retrieval only)
-- GNU Make or a compatible build system

-MPI is required only if MPI-enabled retrieval executables are built.
-All other components can be built and run without MPI.

 ------------------------------------------------------------------------